 Neuro-optometrists skilled in vision rehabilitation, such as Dr. George Fung, are an essential part of the multidisciplinary stroke rehabilitation team.

 Neuro-Optometric Rehabilitation Techniques and Devices For Stroke Patients Include

 - Exercises for peripheral awareness

 - Prism adaptation training

 - Yoked prisms

 - Spotting/sector prisms

 - Sector occlusions

 Dr. George Fung and the caring and knowledgeable staff at the Vision Therapy Calgary are dedicated to helping patients experience the best vision care and treatment possible.
-We offer neuro optometric rehabilitation to patients from in and around Bridgeland, Macleod Trail, Panorama Hills and S. Trail Crossing and, throughout .
+We offer neuro optometric rehabilitation to patients from in and around Bridgeland, Panorama Hills, S. Trail Crossing and and, throughout .